ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 1110
 ```

-The last step is converting the result in decimal:
+The last step is converting the result to decimal:
 {line-numbers: false}
 ```
 1110 = 14
 ```

-We got the number 14.
+The number 14 is the result of the bitwise OR.

 The vertical bar denotes the bitwise OR in Bash.
 Here is the command to check our calculations:
 {line-numbers: false, format: Bash}